 Equation \eqref{eq:Jsym} implies that $\J(\p,x)$ does not depend of the choice of ordering of the vertices $v_1,v_2,v_3,v_4$.
-For example, if one choose the ordering $v_2,v_1,v_3,v_4$ then $e_1$ and $e_2$ are exchanged, $xv_2v_3$ become $xv_1v_3$ and so $f_1$ becomes $-f_2$, etc... and the first equality of \eqref{eq:Jsym} implies that the two expressions for $\J(\p,x)$ are equal.
+For example, if one chooses the ordering $v_2,v_1,v_3,v_4$ then $e_1$ and $e_2$ are exchanged, $xv_2v_3$ becomes $xv_1v_3$ and so $f_1$ becomes $-f_2$, etc... and the first equality of \eqref{eq:Jsym} implies that the two expressions for $\J(\p,x)$ are equal.

 We say that $g\in \Gr$ is \emph{admissible} if $\Qn g=g-g^{-1}$ is invertible in $R$.
 We call a $\Gr$-coloring $\wp$ \emph{admissible} if it takes admissible values.
 If $\p$ is a state of an admissible coloring $\wp$, and $f$ is an unoriented face of $\P_\T$, then we define